 This operation assigns a certification path validation policy to the TLS server on the device.
-The TLS server shall enforce the policy when authenticating TLS clients and consider a client authentic if and only if the algorithm defined in Sect.
-4.2.2 returns valid.
+The TLS server shall enforce the policy when authenticating TLS clients and consider a client authentic if Certification Path Validation according to section 6 of RFC 5280 succeeds.